-Rooms at the Santa Paula site will be opened by the staff.
+Faculty teaching at the Santa Paula site will be provided a key to open the classroom.
 Room access for other off-campus classes varies from site to site.
 Most of the high schools will have the custodial staff unlock and lock the classroom doors.
 Therefore, it is very important to contact the high school custodial staff if you are leaving your class early.
 An unlocked classroom is an invitation to vandalism or other crimes.
-If you get to a site and the doors are not open, call the Santa Paula site for assistance.